michaelwknott/michaelwknott.github.io/content/esd-project-07.md

                 rest_distances[profile.name] = rest_interval_distance
             return rest_distances

-The methods have an underscore suffix as they will be called internally by `print_workout_table`.
-This method provides the functionality to print a table containing athlete's names, work interval distances and rest interval distances to the terminal.
+### Creating `CLIService` for Specific Use Case Actions

+Step 5 requires work and rest interval distances to be printed in the terminal for each athlete.
+As this action is specific to the CLI presentation layer I created `CLIService` to encapsulate this behaviour. `CLIService` is initialised with an instance of `WorkoutService` and defines the `create_and_display_table` method.
+This provides `CLIService` with access to general use case actions and the action specific to the CLI presentation layer.

     :::python
+    # cli_service.py

+    from datetime import datetime

+    from rich.console import Console
+    from rich.table import Table

+    from esd.domain.athlete import FitnessProfile
+    from esd.domain.session import Workout
+    from esd.service_layer.service import WorkoutService

-    class WorkoutService:
+    class CLIService:
-    """Service class for workout related operations."""
+        """Service class for CLI related operations."""

-    ...
+        def __init__(self, workout_service: WorkoutService):
+            """Initialise CLIService with WorkoutService."""
+            self.workout_service = workout_service

-        def print_workout_table(
+        def create_and_display_table(
             self, workout: Workout, fitness_profiles: list[FitnessProfile]
         ) -> Table:
             """Print a table of names, work interval and rest interval distances.